 My favorite pre-run snack of all time are the homemade energy balls in this post.
 My mom started making these years ago after adapting a recipe she got in a Runner’s World magazine.
 And it’s kind of silly that I have a bunch of other energy ball recipes on the blog (like these S’more Coffee energy balls, these Tahini energy balls and these sweet & salty protein bites) but I’ve never shared the recipe for the ones I make most often.
 So, I’m finally sharing that recipe today!

 These oatmeal energy balls are filled with healthy, easily digestible carbs that make the perfect running fuel.
 They have a little fat, fiber and protein to help keep you full and satisfy you (all of those are important elements to satiation).
 And they are just plain delicious.
-I eat 1-3 of these every single day, no joke, and I’m still not tired of them.
+I eat 1-3 of these every single day, no joke.
+And I’m still not tired of them.
 I eat 1-2 before a workout, 1 in the afternoon and oftentimes 1-2 before bed.
-(Hey, this is pregnancy life!
-Healthy snacks all day long are a must!)
+I also ate them ALL the time when I was pregnant with Thomas.
+(Hey, that’s pregnancy life!
+Healthy snacks are a must!)

 These are no bake energy balls so you can eat them as soon as they’re made and they freeze beautifully.
 While these are perfect homemade energy balls for runners, they work well for pre-workout fuel no matter how you sweat.
 I eat them before I ride the Peloton, before strength training, before yoga, a long run, everything!
 If I’m running 3-4 miles, I eat one.
 If I’m going longer, I typically eat 2.
 When I had a running coach, he always preached the importance of fueling well before, during and after a run!